dey003/cse15l-lab-reports/lab3.md

 ---

 ## Part 1
-I am testing the `filter` method in `ListExamples`.
+I'm testing the `filter` method in `ListExamples`.
 The associated code for the tests is:
 ```
 import static org.junit.Assert.*;
 import org.junit.*;